apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 It will be interesting to find out which one wins.
 Although this is not so much a problem with Evolution Strategies as it is with MeZO.

-### A New Type of Infrastructure

-I am rapidly iterating on research, on drastically different architectures.
-Some of them novel, some of them not.
-I want to use existing models, and I want to train new models that don't exist.
-In any case I do not have time to sit here and write kernels.

-With ZOTitan I'm running into a problem.

-## Takeaways

-We should be scaling Evolution Strategies and related Zeroth-Order Optimization approaches.
-It is better to scale `Z`, the number of perturbations, before scaling `B`, the batch size per perturbation.
-However this presents
-  * This is possible when you write custom  way to accomplish this is by writing

-## Conclusion
+### Conclusion

-Hope you found this useful.
+Hope find this and the three attached repos ([ZOTitan](https://github.com/apaz-cli/ZOTitan), [MeZOKernelExample](https://github.com/apaz-cli/MeZOKernelExample/), [kernelthing](https://github.com/apaz-cli/kernelthing)) useful.
 I think Zeroth-Order Optimization is very underexplored.
 A very interesting subfield.

-I feel like I'm going insane writing this.
+A good time to be alive.
+It feels like I'm going insane though.
 None of these techniques are new.
-But the implications are crazy.
+But the implications are crazy, and nobody is talking about it.
+I think they should be.

 Thanks to [@antferdom](https://x.com/antferdom) and [Verda Cloud](https://verda.com/) for the compute.
-Thanks to [@ariaurelium](https://x.com/ariaurelium) for proofreading the article and [@snowclipsed](https://x.com/snowclipsed) for also proofreading my CUDA kernels.
+Thanks to [@ariaurelium](https://x.com/ariaurelium) for proofreading the article and [@snowclipsed](https://x.com/snowclipsed) for also proofreading my CUDA kernels and recipes.

+I am not quite sure what to work on next.
+Every direction is a promising one.
+But whatever the case, we need to scale.
+Get real results into people's hands.
+Faster agents, that are more capable, operate on longer contexts, and are easier to serve.
+This feels within reach in the near future.

-If you want to talk about this post, or to collaborate, send me a DM on [x/twitter](https://x.com/apaz_cli), on Discord at [@apaz](https://discord.com/channels/@me), or [send me an email](mailto:aarpazdera@gmail.com).
+If you want to talk about this post, or ask questions, or to collaborate, on this or anything else, send me a DM on [x/twitter](https://x.com/apaz_cli), on Discord at [@apaz](https://discord.com/channels/@me), or [send me an email](mailto:aarpazdera@gmail.com).

 Hack the planet.